5696

 How to get rid of puffy eyes?

-The best way to reduce the severity of swollen eyes is through a number of treatments and lifestyle changes.
-Patients can start by adopting a healthier diet.
-Patients should reduce eating processed and junk food as they are laden with salt.
-Potassium-rich food items like fruits (e.g. banana, watermelon, prune, honeydew, etc.) and vegetables (e.g. spinach, broccoli, mushrooms, peas, etc.) can help to excrete excessive salt from the body.
-Besides a healthy diet, patients must also try to get adequate sleep every night to ensure proper rejuvenation of bodily tissues and systems.
-If patients experience swollen due to allergic reactions, they must visit their physicians, so that they can be prescribed with suitable oral medications or anti-allergic eye drops.
-Patients can also apply eye creams containing with anti-ageing ingredients (e.g. Zo® Olluminate® Intense Eye Repair) that can help to strengthen the delicate skin around the eye area as well as to slow down and repair ageing signs.
+The best way towards reducing the visibility of swollen eyes is adhering to a number of treatments and lifestyle changes.
+Patients can start this process by adopting a healthier diet.
+Reduce eating processed and junk food as they contain high concentrations of salt.
+Potassium-rich food items like fruits (e.g. banana, watermelon, prune, honeydew, etc.) and vegetables (e.g. spinach, broccoli, mushrooms, peas, etc.) will help to excrete excessive salt from the body.
+Other than a healthy diet, patients must also strive to get adequate sleep every night, which will ensure proper rejuvenation of bodily tissues and systems.
+If patients experience swelling because of an allergic reaction, it is urgent to visit a physician, so that they can be prescribed with suitable oral medications or anti-allergic eye drops.
+Patients can also utilize eye creams containing anti-ageing ingredients (e.g. Zo® Olluminate® Intense Eye Repair), which are able to strengthen the delicate skin surrounding the eye, as well as to slow down and repair noticeable ageing signs.

 *Disclaimer: Information on Maylips.com is provided for informational purposes only.
 Self-medication is strictly prohibited.
 All aesthetic procedures should be provided by the licensed healthcare specialist after the consultation with the personal therapist.
 The information in this article should not be used for prescribing any medication for the beauty injections.